Skip to main content

 gruntwork_context: ${{ toJson(steps.gruntwork_context.outputs) }}

-We, at Gruntwork, want to make sure we're addressing real business use-cases with our documentation, so if you have a need to extend the Pipelines Workflow and are not comfortable with doing so following the documentation above, please reach out to us at support@gruntwork.io.
+At Gruntwork, we are committed to addressing real-world business needs with our documentation.
+If you require assistance in extending the Pipelines Workflow and are not comfortable following the steps outlined above, please reach out to us at support@gruntwork.io.

-In addition to extending the top-level workflow, you can also extend the underlying custom GitHub Actions that the workflow uses.
-This allows you to customize the behavior of individual Actions to suit your organization's needs.
+Beyond extending the top-level workflow, you can also modify the underlying custom GitHub Actions that the workflow employs.
+This approach allows for precise customization of the behavior of individual Actions to meet your organization's specific requirements.

 note

-In order to customize the behavior of an Action, you will need to fork the repository that contains the Action, which might be another GitHub Action, or a Workflow.
+To customize the behavior of an Action, you must fork the repository that contains the Action.
+This repository may house another GitHub Action or a Workflow.